 (xi) be members of the Board of Management.

 Special meetings may be held at the call of the Pastor, the Chair of the Board, or one-third of the members of the Board.

-The Board of Management shall consist of Deacons, Chair of the Board of Trustees, Chairs of all Standing Committees, President (or Coordinator) of Baptist Women, Clerk, and Treasurer.
+The Board of Management shall consist of Deacons, Chairs of all Standing Committees, President (or Coordinator) of Baptist Women, Clerk, and Treasurer.
 Note: a person who might be on the Board of Management in more than one capacity shall nevertheless only have one vote at meetings of the Board of Management.

 Board of Management shall

 (i) have as its Chair the Chair of the Board of Deacons;

 (ii) have as its Secretary the Clerk of the Church to take minutes of proceedings;

 (iii) have full power of the Church between Church Business Meetings, except for decisions regarding

 (iv) ensure that all actions determined by any Business Meeting are fully implemented; and

 (v) act on behalf of the congregation in the signing of contracts; the Chair or appointee to sign.